The Maned Wolf (Chrysocyon brachyurus) is the largest canid in South America.

 Maned Wolf Characteristics

-The Maned Wolf appears as a cross among different species: the head and colouring of a wolf, the large ears of an African hunting dog and the body of a hyena.
+The Maned Wolf appears as a cross among different species: the head and coloring of a wolf, the large ears of an African hunting dog and the body of a hyena.
 Some think the wolf looks like a mix between a wolf and a fox.
 The Maned Wolf has often been described as a ‘Red Fox on stilts’.

 The adult Maned Wolf stands almost 1 metre (3 feet) tall at the shoulder and weighs 20 to 25 kilograms.
 (50 to 55 pounds).